-In permanent teeth, crowns can be used to protect teeth when they become cracked or chipped, have gone through a root canal, show signs of decay, or are noticeably discolored.
+Sometimes even baby teeth can end up being struck with extensive decay.
+When this happens, the tooth can often be saved by having a crown installed.
+These crowns can be used to protect your or your child’s teeth when the enamel becomes cracked or chipped, the patient has already gone through a root canal, the tooth shows signs of decay, or teeth are noticeably discolored.
 Crowns can be tooth-colored, which are ideal for teeth in the front of the mouth that will be seen when smiling.
 For molars that do a lot of chewing and grinding, a stainless steel crown may work better.